mflerackers/mflerackers.github.io/_posts/2018-05-11-statistics.md

 \frac{\sum_{i=1}^{n} (x_i-\overline{x})(y_i-\overline{y})}{n-1}
 $$

-Th covariance when calculated for the amount of light and plant growth is 11.2.
+The covariance when calculated for the amount of light and plant growth is 11.2.
 To calculate this, we calculated the mean of our hours of light, which is 2.5.
 Then we took the sum of all products of the differences between light and light mean and growth and growth mean, finally dividing by 5.

 ## R